March 17, 2022

 This option offers employees a benefit or compensation in return for giving up their parking benefits. goDCgo recommends this option as it can help you save money on parking costs, while incentivizing sustainable commuting and providing employees with a valuable benefit.

-Determining the Market Value: To determine the market value of the parking offered to the employee, look for privately-owned parking facilities within ¼ mile of your organization’s office and take the average of their publicly-advertised price of parking per month.
+Determining the Market Value: To determine the market value of the parking offered to the employee, look for privately-owned parking facilities within ¼ mile of your organization’s location and take the average of their publicly-advertised price of parking per month.
 If there are no garages within ¼ mile of the organization expand your criteria to ½ mile.
 If there are no garages within ½ mile, use $175 per month as the market value.
-The following are tools and websites may be helpful; Park Right DC, Spot Hero, and Colonial Parking.
+Use this tool to help you determine market value.
 But remember, $175 is the lowest market value you can claim even if these tools show lower pricing.

-Reporting: Every two years, covered employers will need to submit a report to the District Department of Transportation providing the following information:
+Reporting: Starting January 15, 2023 and every other year after that, covered employers will need to submit a report to the District Department of Transportation providing the following information:

 - The total number of employees